-Our whistleblower attorneys can assist you with evaluating your options and explain more about the CFTC program.
-Eric Young, a partner at our firm, was one of only seven individuals and organizations to comment on the proposed change in regulations governing the CFTC whistleblower program in September 2016.
-He was also a speaker for the Knowledge Congress live webinar on CFTC Financial Market Reforms in 2015.
+Our whistleblower attorneys can assist in evaluating your options and explain more about the CFTC whistleblower program.
+Eric Young was one of only seven commenters on the proposed regulation changes governing the CFTC whistleblower program.
+Eric was also a speaker at the Knowledge Congress live webinar on CFTC Financial Market Reforms.

-The CFTC is engaged in several major investigations.
-These investigations typically involve multiple companies in an industry and may extend for years before a decision is made to pursue an enforcement action or close the investigation.
-We have currently identified the following areas of investigation:
+The CFTC is actively engaged in complex investigations that often involve multiple companies within in a specific industry.
+These investigations can extend for years before a decision is made to pursue an enforcement action or close an investigation.
+The CFTC accepts information from whistleblowers even after the start of an investigation.

 The identity of a whistleblower, as well as any information provided by the whistleblower, is kept confidential unless disclosure is required as part of a judicial or administrative action.
 Unlike the False Claims Act where the Department of Justice can decline to intervene in a qui tam action, the CFTC must prosecute an enforcement action once it files charges against a company.

 The CFTC posts Notices of Covered Actions on its website for every case in which more than $1 million in sanctions is recovered.
 We regularly monitor these postings to identify the types of cases pursued by the CFTC.
 Among the most common types of misconduct that have been the subject of past CFTC enforcement actions are:

 - Non-competitive trades

 - Failure to supervise employees in operations or trade processing